GoogleCloudPlatform/bank-of-anthos/opsani/README.md

 # Deploy Bank of Anthos for Opsani Optimization Trials

 Bank of Anthos is a polyglot application that can be used for a number of purposes.
-Opsani is providing this update to support optmization trials with enough scale and a transaction-defined load generator.
+Opsani is providing this update to support optimization trials with enough scale and a transaction-defined load generator.

 This will support your efforts in deploying and validating this application.

-## Prerequistes and Components
+## Prerequisites and Components

 1. `kubectl` cli command version appropriate to your cluster
 2. bash command line interpreter (to run the deployment scripts)
-3. target kubernetes cluster with at least **8** AWS m5.xl equivalent nodes avaialble exclusively for this test
+3. target kubernetes cluster with at least **8** AWS m5.xl equivalent nodes available exclusively for this test
 4. ability to create a namespace, or define a namespace in the NAMESPACE environment variable for Bank of Anthos
 5. ability to create the metrics-service (or already have it installed) in the kube-systems administrative namespace